rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >>(*Comment*: Large sheet with multiple sketches, some of which could be interpreted as one larger composition rather than several separate ones)
 >>**(*Ingest comment*: example needs review)**

 <a name="6.21.66.2.Y.Y">6.21.66.2.Y.Y</a> **Alternative rule**.
 Make a separate bibliographic record for each image.
 Record only the extent of the part being described.
-Link the separate records with “Issued with” notes (see [9.34.3.1](/DCRMR/additional-notes/On-carrier-unit-with/)).
+Link the separate records with "On carrier unit with" notes (see [9.34.3.1](/DCRMR/additional-notes/On-carrier-unit-with/)).

 <a name="6.21.66.3.Y.Y">6.21.66.3.Y.Y</a> **One image spanning more than one carrier**.
 If the resource consists of one image spanning more than one carrier, record the number and carrier extent unit followed by a phrase descriptive of the image as a whole.